 - Identify the Clinical Biopsychological basis of two interpersonal relationship patterns, Givers vs. Takers, and how these patterns are involved in teaching patients to form realistic expectations and deal effectively with relationship issues.

 - Discuss the three primary sources (i.e., current factors, negative emotional memories, and loss issues) of mood and anxiety/stress disorders, and use of the model to explain how lack of perceived control and feeling personal inadequacy relate to detrimental negative emotional memories and psychotherapeutic treatments.

 - Apply the theoretical information related to the Clinical Biopsychological Model and the applied training materials to facilitate a brain-based approach to psychotherapy assessment, conceptualization, and treatment that goes beyond the biopsychosocial approach.

-This synchronous, live webinar course is approved by the APA, AASECT , GA LPC and Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling to provide 6 (synchronous) CE credits, 1 out of those 6 CE-s is Ethics.
+This asynchronous, on-demand webinar course is approved by the APA, AASECT and Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling to provide 6 (asynchronous) CE credits, 1 out of those 6 CE-s is Ethics.